 Out of all the options to restore missing teeth, dental implants are by far the most advanced.
 Unlike traditional bridges and dentures, tooth replacement with dental implants in Leesburg, VA start by replacing a missing tooth’s root.
 Like natural roots, the implant post stimulates the jawbone’s growth until it surrounds the post, holding it firmly in place.
 Then, any kind of restoration, including a crown, bridge, or denture, is attached to the post, fully restoring the tooth’s beauty, strength, and health.

 If you’re considering dental implants, you’re probably wondering about the process, treatment time, and how they work in general.
+Although it takes time (months or even a year for some individuals), each step must be properly completed to ensure the dental implants remain fully in place for as long as possible.
 Dr. Jennifer Pham wants all her patients to have the information they need to make a confident decision.
-That’s why she’s outlined what it’s like to get dental implants from start to finish.
+That’s why she’s outlined how dental implants work in Leesburg from start to finish.
+With millions of people enjoying the advantages that only dental implants can provide, the process may seem lengthy, but once you see your final results, you will discover it is well worth the investment in time and money.
 Read on to learn more about this tooth replacement and the surgical process it requires.

 After the post has been placed and the jawbone has encompassed it, dental implants can be used to replace any number of missing teeth.
 No matter your tooth loss situation, dental implants can help you regain your smile’s former glory by keeping your restorations firmly grounded.

 For a single tooth, your dentist will insert one dental implant into the socket and jawbone.
 After a few months when it is fully healed, a high-quality dental crown will be placed on top.
 The artificial tooth will look and function just like a natural tooth so well that you may even forget which tooth is the prosthetic one.